Oliver Jackson

 Oliver is experienced in a range of international law issues, with a particular interest in cases concerning foreign acts of state and diplomatic immunity.
 He has been involved in a number of recent cases including:

-- Maduro Board of the Central Bank of Venezuela v Guaido Board of the Central Bank of Venezuela [2021] UKSC 57 – dispute over which Venezuelan President controlled gold reserves worth US$2 billion deposited in the Bank of England.
+- Maduro Board of the Central Bank of Venezuela v Guaido Board of the Central Bank of Venezuela [2021] UKSC 57 – dispute over which President of Venezuela controlled gold reserves worth US$2 billion deposited in the Bank of England.

 - General Dynamics UK Ltd v Libya [2021] UKSC 22 – challenge to an attempt to enforce an arbitration award against the state of Libya.